iNPUTmice/SecureConversation/README.md

 ### XMPP Features

-Conversations work with every XMPP server out there.
+Conversations works with every XMPP server out there.
 However, XMPP is an extensible protocol.
 These extensions are standardized as well in so called XEP's.
 Conversations support a couple of these to make the overall user experience better.
 There is a chance that your current XMPP server does not